 Maxwell-in-Washington hosts undergraduate students both fall and spring semesters and graduate students year-round, including during the summer and intersession (January and May) periods.
 We also plan a wide range of events during the year, from career

 Maxwell-in-Washington courses and events are held at The Center for Strategic and International Studies (CSIS), 1616 Rhode Island Ave., NW in the Dupont Circle neighborhood.
 The Maxwell School maintains an office suite on the fourth floor of CSIS with space for DC-based and visiting faculty and staff as well as a dedicated space for students.
-For more information on CSIS, click here.
+Learn more about CSIS.

 Syracuse University also manages an historic property in the Woodley Park neighborhood, right near our student housing.
-For more information on the Paul Greenberg House and SU in DC, click here.
+Learn more about the Paul Greenberg House and SU in DC.

 We maintain five apartments, with a total of eighteen beds, in the nearby Calvert House complex and sublease them to students each semester.
 Undergraduates occupy the apartments during the fall and spring semesters, and graduates rent them during the January intersession, Maymester, and summer terms.
-To learn more about our housing, click here.
+Learn more about our student housing in DC.

 Faculty and staff

 The Assistant Dean leads and manages all aspects of the program, assisted by a full-time Program Coordinator and two part-time Program Coordinators.
 We currently employ sixteen adjunct faculty members, all DC-based public policy and international affairs professionals/practitioners.
-For more information on our staff, click here; faculty, click here.
+Learn more about our staff and faculty.